prachi-ovs/Text_Summarization_Using_GRU_with_Attention/README.md

    2) **Abstractive Summarization**: These methods use advanced NLP techniques to generate an entirely new summary.
 Some parts of this summary may not even appear in the original text.

 ## Model Details
-The model was run for **x** epochs and the best performing training epoch is saved as the final model.
+The model was run for 25 epochs and the best performing training epoch is saved as the final model.

 The *Encoder* takes a sequence of text as input and produces a list of hidden states in each time step.
 The list of hidden layers is the input to the *Decoder* along with the token *sos* (to indicate start of statement) and hidden states.
 Attention takes the current *decoder’s* hidden state and the list of *encoder* hidden states to calculate the Attention score and creates a context vector based on this score.
 The context vector and the *decoder* output are concatenated and passed to a *fully connected feedforward layer* to generate the output.
 These steps are repeated until either the maximum sentence length is achieved or the *eos* is predicted.